Promoting access to mental health and behavioral health services for children and youth most at risk.

 The Collaboration Council partners with agencies that deliver youth and family-driven culturally competent services and support for youth with behavioral health challenges to promote success in school, strengthen bonds in the family, and develop ways of coping and overcoming emotional and behavioral problems.

 Local Care Team (LCT): The LCT is the next stop in the system of care for many families.
-Along with consistent family-voice representation, this interagency team of public, child-serving agencies determines how to best use local resources to keep the family intact and increase both adult and child/youth family members’ functioning.
-The LCT is the pathway to wraparound services in the community.
+Along with consistent family-voice representation, this interagency team of public, child-serving agencies determines how to best use local resources to support children and families.
+The LCT is the pathway to community-based services.
 It also reviews cases of children and youth who are eligible to be placed in high-cost residential programs, either in Maryland or out-of-state.

 CONTACT US